hiromotai7/isar-cip-core/doc/README.secureboot.md

 ### Prerequisites

 - OVMF from edk2 release edk2-stable201911 or newer
-  - This documentation was tested under Debian 10 with OVMF (0.0~20200229-2) backported from Debian bullseye
+  - This documentation was tested under Debian 11 with OVMF (2020.11-2+deb11u1) from Debian bullseye
 - efitools for KeyTool.efi
-  - This documentation was tested under Debian 10 with efitools (1.9.2-1) backported from Debian bullseye
+  - This documentation was tested under Debian 11 with efitools (1.9.2-2~deb11u1) from Debian bullseye
 - libnss3-tools

 ### Debian Snakeoil keys